What is menopause?

 - Worsening of premenstrual syndrome (PMS).

-- Periods that are heavier or lighter than usual.
+- Irregular periods or periods that are heavier or lighter than usual.

 Some people might also experience: